somewherelostt/VIPS_NOTES/README.md

 # VIPS_NOTES

-# College Notes Repository
+# SEM Notes Repository

-Welcome to my **College Notes** repository! 🎓 This is a personal collection of notes, organized by semester and subject, that I have compiled throughout my college journey.
-The goal of this repository is to keep my notes well-organized and easily accessible for future reference.
+Welcome to my repository! 🎓 This is a personal collection of notes, organized by semester and subject, The goal of this repository is to keep my notes well-organized and easily accessible for future reference.

 ## 📂 Repository Structure
-repo str
 ```
 📦 College-Notes/
  └── 📂 Semester-X/